NxPKG/khulnasoft-docs/content/1.1.1.1/encryption/dns-over-tls.md

 # DNS over TLS

 By default, DNS is sent over a plaintext connection.
 DNS over TLS (DoT) is one way to send DNS queries over an encrypted connection.
-Cloudflare supports DNS over TLS on standard port 853 and is compliant with [RFC 7858](https://tools.ietf.org/html/rfc7858).
+Khulnasoft supports DNS over TLS on standard port 853 and is compliant with [RFC 7858](https://tools.ietf.org/html/rfc7858).
 With DoT, the encryption happens at the transport layer, where it adds TLS encryption on top of a TCP connection.

 ## How it works

-Cloudflare supports DNS over TLS (DoT) on `1.1.1.1`, `1.0.0.1`, and the correspsonding IPv6 addresses (`2606:4700:4700::1111` and `2606:4700:4700::1001`) on port `853`.
-If your DoT client does not support IP addresses, Cloudflare's DoT endpoint can also be reached by hostname on `one.one.one.one`.
+Khulnasoft supports DNS over TLS (DoT) on `1.1.1.1`, `1.0.0.1`, and the correspsonding IPv6 addresses (`2606:4700:4700::1111` and `2606:4700:4700::1001`) on port `853`.
+If your DoT client does not support IP addresses, Khulnasoft's DoT endpoint can also be reached by hostname on `one.one.one.one`.
 A stub resolver (the DNS client on a device that talks to the DNS resolver) connects to the resolver over a TLS connection:

 1. Before the connection, the DNS stub resolver has stored a base64 encoded SHA256 hash of the TLS certificate from 1.1.1.1 (called SPKI).
 2. DNS stub resolver establishes a TCP connection with `1.1.1.1:853`.